t-shain/synth-script/README.md

 **The algorithm in MidiCreate.py is applied to the string.**
 The string is put into a custom algorithm (MidiCreate.py).
 The algorithm uses the vowels, spaces, punctuation, string length, and the user-inputted choices of key, instrument, and mode to determine how to create the MIDI file.

-### 3. Audio file
+### 3. Creating the audio file
-After the algorithm is finished, it exists as a MIDI file.
-Because MIDIs are not actual audio files, one more conversion needs to happen, that being the conversion from MIDI to WAV.
+**After the algorithm is finished, it exists as a MIDI file.** Because MIDIs are not actual audio files, one more conversion needs to happen, that being the conversion from MIDI to WAV.
 This happens in fluidPlay.sh.

 ### 4. Output
-Finally, the fully converted WAV is returned to the user as a fully playable website element.
+**The WAV file conversion is complete.** Finally, the fully converted WAV is returned to the user as a fully playable website element.

-## Target market:
-Music writers, producers, DJs, anybody in music industry

-#### Cool strings I found so far
-- `Father and Mother` sounds like parenthood.
-- `I will show you fear in a handful of dust`